-Best Mattress for Arthritis: Reviews and Buyer’s Guide
+Best Mattress for Arthritis and Joint Pain

 Arthritis is a common medical condition affecting over 3 million Americans.
 The painful disease is defined as the swelling of the joints and can cause severe lower back, hip, and joint pain.
 Most often, it afflicts older individuals and worsens with age, eventually leading to an impaired range of motion and recurring stiffness.

 There are more than 100 different types of arthritis, but rheumatoid arthritis, fibromyalgia, and osteoarthritis remain the most prevalent.
 Regardless of the type, this condition can impact every aspect of your day-to-day— including your night’s sleep.

 Apart from talking to your doctor about treatment options, buying a new, comfortable bed can alleviate your discomfort and help you get a good night’s sleep.
 In this guide, we’ll discuss five mattresses designed to ease arthritis pain.

 30 Second Summary: Best Mattress for Arthritis